Sir Edward Bradford, 1st Baronet: Later years

 After his retirement, Bradford devoted much of his time to fox hunting, an activity in which he indulged several days every week.
 He also chaired a committee to enquire into the wages of General Post Office employees.
-He served as an extra equerry to both Edward VII and George V.
+He served as an extra equerry to both Edward VII and George V. Bradford died suddenly at his home in Westminster and was buried in the churchyard at Chawton, Hampshire, next to his first wife Elizabeth, who had died in 1896.

+Issue

-Bradford died suddenly at his home in Westminster and was buried in the churchyard at Chawton, Hampshire, next to his first wife, who had died in 1896.
-He was survived by his second wife, Edith Mary Nicholson, whom he had married in 1898.
-By his first marriage to Elizabeth Adela Knight (1841–96), he had a daughter and five sons.
+By his first marriage to Elizabeth Adela Knight (1841–96) in 1866, he had a daughter and five sons.
 Their eldest son, Montagu Edward Bradford (1867–1890), died of cholera in India.
 His second son, Lieutenant-Colonel Sir Evelyn Ridley Bradford (1869–1914) of the Seaforth Highlanders, succeeded to the baronetcy and was killed in action in France on 14 September 1914.
 Their third and fourth sons, Daryl Colborne Bradford (1871–74) and Herbert Lewkenor (1873–4) both died in India.
 Their daughter Beryl Adela (1875–?) never married.
-Their fifth son, Lt.
-Col. Edward Austen Bradford, DSO (1879–1958) served with 60th Rifles.
+Their fifth son, Lieutenant-Colonel Edward Austen Bradford, DSO (1879–1958) served with 60th Rifles.

+He remarried in 1898 to Edith Mary Nicholson, who survived him with no issue.